lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 All of these [capta, samples, algorithms, models, and self-reflective methodologies — match preceding section] do have an aim beyond themselves: to recapture, in as minute detail as possible, the print landscape in England between January 1 1789 and December 31 1799.
 This eleven-year “decade” was a turbulent one across the Channel, encompassing the whole of the French Revolution, from the Estates General in 1789 to Napoleon’s coup in 1799.[^cf4] In England, these events caused strong and variously nationalist reactions in a country which had so recently lost its colonies in America and feared that a French invasion could come at any moment.
 [CONCLUSION: an environment which felt like it was on the edge of history]

 The [world of letters?
 Public sphere?
 What do I call it?] in England responded to these events by [writing WAY TOO MUCH].
 This is the decade of Common Sense, it is the decade of Lyrical Ballads; it is the decade of Hannah More, it is the decade of Ann Radcliffe; it was the age of wisdom, it was the age of foolishness; it was the epoch of belief, it was the epoch of incredulity.
 Charles Dickens’ now-famous superlative degree of comparison captures the tension between empiricist or otherwise political thinkers and Romantic or Gothic artists as contemporary literary scholars grapple with these modes.
 Each literary ‘mode’ was imbued with the potential for national importance.
 [WRITE ABOUT IMPORTANCE OF READING/WRITING TO NATIONAL IDENTITY —> CONCLUSION.]

-### canons ###

-Not coincidentally, the 1790s are also a decade in which some literary “canons” begin to take form.
-John Guillory contends that the “canon debate” taking place during his moment of writing in 1993 “signifies nothing less than a crisis in the form of cultural capital we call ‘literature’” \cite{Guillory:1993ve p.viii}; the roots of this crisis lie two hundred years earlier, in the eighteenth century formation of a vernacular (rather than classical) literary canon, and in the 1790s “first crisis” (\cite{Guillory:1993ve p.xi} of that canon.
-Guillory turns particularly to Wordsworth and Coleridge, and the strategies by which they confer a high status on their own work by undermining the cultural capital of other forms.
-Wordsworth, Coleridge, and the other ‘big six’ Romantics are surely the winners of the eighteenth century historical battle for cultural capital; just as surely, the loser has been the Gothic.
-E.J.
-Clery’s The Rise of Supernatural Fiction, 1762-1800 provides an account of what was at stake for the representations of supernatural events in supernatural stories in fiction, drama, and popular news \cite{Clery:HFvEup7z}.
-The “rise” she describes is not an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
-Rather, supernatural fiction ‘rises’ when it acquires cultural legitimacy.
-Michael Gamer has more recently expanded on how this ‘rise’ fuelled Romanticism’s own rise \cite{Gamer:jX8nTxB-}.
-In Romanticism and the Gothic: Genre, Reception, and Canon Formation, he details  the interconnectednesss of what are now seen as the separate categories of ‘high’ Romantic literature and ‘low,’ popular Gothic writing.
-By using Gothic materials in self-avowedly non-Gothic ways, Gamer argues, Romantic writers could appeal to popular taste without risking the loss of cultural capital which attended the Gothic’s “popularity”.
-Gamer, like Guillory, primarily uses Wordsworth and the ‘winners’ of the struggle for cultural capital: I, like Clery, am more interested in the ‘losers.’
-Accordingly, I attend to much that is not literature, in order to better understand why it is not.

-#### rise of the novel? ####